sanderslab/magellanmapper/README.md

 ## Nuclei Annotation Editor

 The multi-level 2D plotter is geared toward simplifying annotation for nuclei.
-Press on `Detect` to detect nuclei in the current ROI, then `Plot 2D` to open the figure.
+Select the `ROI Editor` tab to view the editor.
+Press the `Redraw` button to redraw the editor at the selected ROI.
+To detect and display nuclei in the ROI, select the `Detect` tab and press the `Detect` button.

 - Click on dotted lines to cycle the nuclei detection flags from incorrect (red), correct (green), or questionable (yellow)
 - `Shift+click` and drag to move the circle's position